 South Shore New England, USA Travel Guide

 Mayflower II, a full-scale replica of the ship that brought the Pilgrims to Plymouth, has an immersive experience.
-Visitors can imagine 17th-century maritime life and the challenging Pilgrim voyage.
+Tourists can imagine 17th-century maritime life and the challenging Pilgrim voyage.
 Check its operational status, as it undergoes periodic maintenance.

 Seek out local viewpoints suggested by residents for unique photo opportunities and fewer people.